microsoft/TypeScript-wiki/What's-new-in-TypeScript.md

 ## Type parameters as constraints

-With TypeScript 1.8 it becomes possible for a type parameter constraint to reference type parameters from the same type parameter list (this was previously an error).
-For example:
+With TypeScript 1.8 it becomes possible for a type parameter constraint to reference type parameters from the same type parameter list; previously this was an error.
+This capability is usually referred to as [F-Bounded Polymorphism](https://en.wikipedia.org/wiki/Bounded_quantification#F-bounded_quantification).

+##### Example

 ```ts
 function assign<T extends U, U>(target: T, source: U): T {